PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

 You can check the status of the update by looking at the [update logs](monitor.html).

-If you are updating the root file system, you can verify the update by [identifying the currently active root file system](#identify-the-active-root-file-system-partition) and check it was different pre-update.
+If you are updating the root file system, you can verify the update by [identifying the currently active root file system](#identify-the-active-root-file-system-partition) and checking it was different before the update.

-For a kernel update, if you have changed the kernel version you can use `uname -srm` on the device to check the version number now matches the new version.
+For a kernel update, if you have changed the kernel version, you can use `uname -srm` on the device to check the version number now matches the new version.

-For a boot component update, it will depend on the parts of the boot sequence you have changed, review the serial output from the device to check version numbers.
+A boot component update depends on the parts of the boot sequence you have changed.
+Review the serial output from the device to check version numbers.

 ### Identifying the active root file system partition